Vanishing Caloric Density

 • What time are the personal training sessions?

-Our sessions run on the hour and half hour nearly all day, from 6 or 7am to 8:30pm on weekdays and 8am to 1pm on Saturdays.
+Our sessions run on the hour and half hour nearly all day, from 6am to 8:30pm on weekdays and 8am to 1pm on Saturdays.
 Simply hit the time you want to train at in the app, and then turn up!

 • What kind of members do you have?